| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 will see later, a planet 0.64 times the mass of Jupiter decreased the

 brightness of its host star by only 0.0011 magnitudes.
+Determining the transit of an exoplanet is not as

 difficult as performing radial velocity measurements.
 While determining